 After looking at sites and opportunities around the metro, the team was drawn to the River North (RiNo) neighborhood and the Mayor’s bold vision for Brighton Blvd, the South Platte River improvements and the new National Western Complex and in 2012, Sean, Josh and team acquired 10-acres at 29th and Brighton Boulevard to develop their new venture: INDUSTRY.
-The first INDUSTRY was delivered in 2014 and has become known as a world-class coworking space for technology, digital, and creative businesses.
+The first INDUSTRY was delivered in 2014 and has become known as a world-class coworking space for technology, digital, and creative businesses, winning the 2017 ULI Impact Award for Innovation.
 The space features more than 153,000 SF of shared office, meeting room, and event space, as well as a number of hip restaurants and bars.

 With the success and timing of INDUSTRY, Sean and Josh suddenly found themselves as community and development leaders in Denver’s number one emerging neighborhood, the RiNo Art District.
 With the spark ignited in Denver’s hot real estate market, and having built a reputation for developing some of the city’s most in innovative, community-centric projects, the two formed FORMATIV in 2016 to build a business centered around the core values that initially drew them together.